flashcordon/big-history/Histoire-système-solaire.md

 -  it was that flyby that sparked the Cassini mission.
 - The Titan discoveries were just the beginning of revealing the saturnian satellites.
 From afar, two of the planet’s closer-in moons, Mimas and Enceladus, had been considered twins due to their similar sizes.
 But on November 12, 1980, Voyager found that their surfaces look vastly different.
 -  Saturn’s atmosphere hosts incredible storms and enormous jet streams, and the Voyager twins were the first spacecraft to photograph the details in those cloud tops up close.
-- While reanalyzing Voyager images of Saturn’s poles, astronomer David Godfrey discovered a hexagonal shape surrounding the northern pole.
-That surprising shape comes from jet streams moving at different speeds.

 ### Cassini-Huygens